 char * list_of_strings[] = { "First string", "Second String", "Third String" };

-But remember that after you declare an array using type array_name[count];
+But remember that after you declare an array using type array_name[count];,

-the variable array_name
+the variable array_name will be type *.

-So if you were to declare an array of char *
+So if you were to declare an array of char *, the type of the array variable

-would be char **
+would be char **.

-because it is an array of strings, specifically
+In short, argv is a char ** because it is an array of strings, specifically

 each word on the command line.